top of page

 Can Sound Rewire The Body At A Cellular Level?

 What if sound could do more than shift your mood?
-What if it could actually change your body — at the cellular level?
+What if it could influence the body at the cellular level?

-Recent research from Kyoto University suggests exactly that.
-Scientists found that exposing cells to specific frequencies, like 440 Hz, altered gene expression, including those related to inflammation and fat cell development.
-This supports earlier findings (Kumeta et al., 2018) that both audible sound and ultrasound can influence genes tied to healing and bone formation.
+Emerging research suggests exactly this.
+Scientists at Kyoto University found that exposing cells to certain frequencies altered gene expression, including those related to inflammation and fat cell development.
+Earlier findings (Kumeta et al., 2018) also showed that both audible sound and ultrasound can affect genes linked to healing and bone formation.

 Sound as Cellular Communication

-Sound isn’t just heard through the ears — it can be detected by cells, trigger responses in the nervous system, and influence how our genes behave.
-Studies now explore how harmonic frequencies can create positive biological effects, potentially paving the way for non-invasive medical applications in the near future.
+Sound isn’t only heard through the ears — it can also be detected by cells, trigger responses in the nervous system, and influence how our genes behave.
+This opens up exciting possibilities for how harmonic frequencies might support health and wellbeing in the future.

-A single session using Tibetan singing bowls, for example, has been shown to reduce stress and pain (Journal of Evidence-Based Complementary & Alternative Medicine, 2017).
-Even oncologist Dr. Mitchell Gaynor used Himalayan singing bowls & sound therapy alongside cancer care, reporting reduced anxiety and improved immune function.
+A single session with Tibetan singing bowls, for example, has been shown to reduce stress and pain (Journal of Evidence-Based Complementary & Alternative Medicine, 2017).
+And oncologist Dr. Mitchell Gaynor incorporated Himalayan bowls into cancer care, reporting reduced anxiety and improved immune function.

-At the heart of sound healing is entrainment — the process where our brain, breath, and heart begin to sync with an external rhythm.
-When you lie in a sound bath, you don’t just relax — your whole system moves toward balance by entraining to the sounds & rhythm of the instruments, bring the body, mind, and energy field back into coherence and homeostasis— the foundation of healing.
-Harmony is the goal, entrainment is the process, and sound is the tool.
+At the heart of sound healing is entrainment — the way our brainwaves, heart rate, and breath begin to synchronise with external rhythm.
+When you rest in a sound bath, your system moves toward balance by entraining to the instruments, bringing the body and mind back into coherence and calm.
+You can read more about how sound healing works in the FAQs.

-Whether it’s birdsong, calming music, or joining a guided sound bath, sound has the power to bring us back to ourselves — to coherence, calm, and healing, and to help release emotional pain.
-In fact, I wrote a blog about how it can make you cry (in a positive way!), which you can read here.
+Whether through birdsong, calming music, or a guided sound bath, sound has the power to bring us back to ourselves — to coherence, calm, and sometimes even emotional release.
+(I wrote more about this in “Can Sound Healing Make You Cry?”).

-If you'd like to join one of our in person 1-2-1s or group sound baths, we run monthly sessions in Greenwich, and on special dates in Bristol & Chislehurst.
+If you’d like to experience it directly, join one of our group sound baths in Greenwich, Sevenoaks, or Bristol.

 Table of References & Citations